makshilpa/Availability-Monitor-for-Kafka/README.md

 Visit the MSDN site for SQL Server and download the latest version of the JDBC driver for your operating system.
 Unzip the package
 Open a command prompt and switch into the expanded directory where the jar file is located.
 Execute the following command.
-Be sure to modify the jar file name and version as necessary:
+Be sure to modify the jar file name and version as necessary
 	```
 	mvn install:install-file -Dfile=sqljdbc4.jar -Dpackaging=jar -DgroupId=com.microsoft.sqlserver -DartifactId=sqljdbc4 -Dversion=4.0
 	```